|

 during mid-1942 with the XR-4 operating from a small platform

 and dropping 25 lb depth charges.
-(Initially, depth charges were

 Following sea trials aboard the British MV Daghestan the first two Hoverfly Is arrived in the UK early in 1944 and were operated in the training role by two Royal Air Force units Six Hoverfly Is were also assigned to the King's Flight (with which they only carried urgent mail).
-The last Hoverfly 1s were withdrawn from use by early-1948.
+The last Hoverfly's were withdrawn from use by early-1948.

 Coast Guard's pioneers: